starlingx/openstack-armada-app/README.rst

-Whenever it is a generic code enhancement, the approach is to create the patch to quickly fix the STX-Openstack issue/feature but also propose it upstream to the openstack-helm and/or openstack-helm-infra community.
-If the change is accepted, later it will be available on a newest base commit SHA, and when STX-Openstack uprevs its base version for such packages, the patch can be deleted.
+Whenever it is a generic code enhancement, the approach is to create the patch to quickly fix the STX-Openstack issue/feature but also propose it upstream to the openstack-helm community.
+If the change is accepted, later it will be available on a newest base commit SHA, and when STX-Openstack uprevs its base version for the package, the patch can be deleted.

 There are also cases when the issue can be solved by simply changing the Helm override values for the chart, in that case, you can go for the static overrides route described in the "FluxCD Manifests" section below.

+In addition to the OpenStack Helm charts, STX-Openstack also consumes the NGINX Ingress Controller Helm chart from its upstream community.
+This chart follows the same general principles regarding version pinning, patching, and override management when used within STX-Openstack.

-Additionally, not all the Helm charts used by STX-Openstack are delivered by the OpenStack community as part of openstack-helm and openstack-helm-infra repositories.
+Additionally, not all Helm charts used by STX-Openstack are delivered by upstream communities.
 Some charts are custom to the application and are therefore developed/maintained by the StarlingX community itself.
 Such helm-charts can be found under `the stx-openstack-helm-fluxcd folder <STX-CHARTS>`__.
 Currently the list contains the following charts:

 - Clients